Advice levelsWhat does this mean?

 Terrorism is a threat worldwide.

-Violent criminal attacks, not linked to terrorism, have occurred:
+Violent criminal attacks, unrelated to terrorism, can occur:

-December 2018 - a man drove his car into a crowd in Bottrop injuring 4 people
+- February 2020 – a man drove his car into a crowd at the Rose Monday Parade in Volkmarsen, injuring more than 60 people

 Despite these incidents, violent crime isn't common.